Close

 Overcoming Common Application Challenges

 Real talk from the trenches: Even experienced business travelers encounter obstacles.
-Here are the three most frequent challenges and proven solutions.
+Here are the most frequent challenges UAE residents face in 2026 and proven solutions.

 Challenge #1: Invitation Letter Complications